 Location: Online Class

 *This is a live, online class via Zoom*

 Did you know that, on average, we consumers make purchasing decisions within 90 seconds of initial viewing?

 This is especially true in food choices, which we make everyday.
-From restaurant interiors and menus, to food packaging and logos, to even cookbooks, designers harness the power of visuals to appeal to us on both a conscious and subconscious level.
+From food packaging and logos, to menus and mobile apps, designers harness the power of visuals to appeal to us on both conscious and subconscious levels.
 What is the science behind menu design?
 Which colors stimulate the appetite the most?
 What are the stories and hidden meanings behind some of the world's most recognized food brand logos?

 Join us in a fun lecture and discussion of food and design from the 1950s to the present.
-We'll dissect how color, typography, imagery, and the overall design of food products and experiences profoundly influence what we eat.
+In the first half of the class, we'll dissect how color, typography, imagery, and the overall design of food products and experiences profoundly influence what we eat.

 In the second part, we'll turn to the enormous shifts in the past few years that have disrupted how many businesses operate.
 We'll focus on how food tech startups and traditional businesses are using web and native app design to enhance the consumer experience and distinguish themselves in a crowded marketplace.